 Marketed around speed, but only landing half way through our list is the Mercurial Vapor 14 from Nike.
-Don’t get us wrong though, it’s still dainty enough for top speedsters like Ansu Fati, Vini Jr. and Erling Haaland.
+Don’t get us wrong though, it’s still dainty enough for top speedsters like Ansu Fati and Vini Jr.

 With its breathability and slimline shaping, Flyknit tech keeps the upper super lightweight.
 It’s available in lots of airy and vibrant colours to complement your pace too.

 5. adidas X Speedflow.1 (201g)